-If you’re heading down under you’ll want to make the most of your time here and see all the best cities in Australia and New Zealand.
-Here are my suggestions in a list of 14 cities.
-These are recommendations I would make to friends and family members and where I haven’t visited the destination myself, I have looked at the experiences of other travel bloggers.
+If you’re heading down under you’ll want to make the most of your time in here and visit all the best cities in Australia.
+Here are my suggestions – these are recommendations of the best cities in Australia to visit that I would make to friends and family members.
+Where I haven’t visited the destination myself, I have looked at the experiences of other travel bloggers.

 The best cities in Australia to visit

 Melbourne is definitely one of the most popular cities in Australia and a great one for shopping whether it’s on Chapel Street, Richmond, the central city, the Southern Cross Mall or Docklands.

 Grossi Florentino Cellar Bar on Bourke Street made the most delicious pancakes I’ve ever had, choosing from the row of amazing Italian restaurants on Lygon Street is also a must, and you should definitely visit the Crown Casino, view the city from the 88th floor Eureka Skydeck.